StartupBellevue/docs/jwplayer/realtime_analytics_using_google_analytics.md

-Realtime analitycs using Google Analitycs
+Realtime analytics using Google Analytics
 =========================================

 JW has an API that allows you to have many actions in response to the player events.
 Google analytics also provides a great API, is probably the best and least expensive (it's free!) of tracking this events.